system76/docs/_articles/desktop-environment.md

 sudo apt purge gnome-screensaver
 ```

-When using Gnome, the lock screens will still function normally even with the screensaver disabled.
+When using GNOME, the lock screens will still function normally even with the screensaver disabled.

 #### Enable Cinnamon Lock Screen